Getting started

 If you’re thinking about dusting off that bike in the garage or buying a new one but are wary that you’re not ready for the road, the good news is that help is close to hand.
 Cycle training is available privately or through public courses.

-The new Moredon Sporting Hub is offering weekly “Learn to cycle” sessions for women and girls, which can teach the basics or help you gain more confidence in a safe environment.
-From September 2024, there is also a Rusty Riders / Teen and adult (including men) learn to cycle session.
-See flyers below.
+Moredon Sporting Hub is offering weekly “Learn to cycle” sessions for adults, which can teach the basics or help you gain more confidence in a safe environment.

 On road cycle training